What’s this area all about?

 Where can I work?

-Our Manufacturing Science career path is available in the countries listed below.
+Our Supply Chain career path is available in the countries listed below.
 Roles are within your local country.
 But we’re a truly global organisation, so you may find the opportunity to gain international experience in the future.

 What’s expected of me?

 We’ll expect you to get involved in managing projects and prioritising a variety of tasks effectively.
 This means you’ll need to build working relationships with people at all levels of our organisation.
 In addition, you’ll analyse information and report your findings, so we can identify and understand trends, insights and facts.
 We’ll also look to you to help research and source this information.
+We will want you to take full advantage of the wide range of leadership training that we provide, so you equip yourself to become a leader of the future.
 Not least, we want you to keep developing new skills and knowledge wherever you find the opportunity.

 What do I need to succeed?

-A relevant science degree and strong technical skills are just the start.
-You will also need ambition, a genuine passion for the healthcare industry, and a self-motivated, proactive approach.
-We’re looking for clear, effective communicators who can quickly build a rapport with a wide range of people in and out of the lab.
+A relevant degree and strong academic credentials are just the start.
+You’ll need ambition, a genuine interest in healthcare and the pharmaceutical industry and a self-motivated, proactive approach.
+We’re looking for clear, effective communicators who can quickly build a rapport with a wide range of people.
 It’s also important that you can adapt to change and keep focused when the pressure is on.
 As rotations may be located in different sites, flexibility with mobility would be expected.
 While you’ll have the drive and confidence to trust your own judgement, you’ll also be a real team player who actively collaborates with others.
 In addition, you’ll need an analytical mind, a talent for multi-tasking and the ability to influence other people.